 Performance analysis is supercharged with tech on your side.
 Automated swing analysis is where it all begins.
 Tech can even go so far as to compare your swing to those of professional golfers, so you can see at a glance what might need improving.

-Coaches can create personalized training plans for golfers based on the data that comes back from swing analysis software.
+Coaches can create personalized training plans for golfers based on the data that comes back from swing analyzer software.
 This gives any golfer a better chance of improving, because their coaching is no longer based on a “one-size-fits-all” approach.

 Smart Wearables & Sensors